The unique and different types of phospholipids

 Nomenclature of phospholipids

-For more information check out our phospholipid publications.
+For additional details, see our phospholipid publications.

-Phospholipid, Lecithin, Phosphatidylcholine, what is what?
+Phospholipid, Lecithin, Phosphatidylcholine - what is what?

 You want to know more?